komuw/naz/documentation/sphinx-docs/example_demo.rst

     pip install naz && \
     naz-cli --version
-      naz v0.6.1
+      naz v0.7.4

 | In order to use ``naz``, we need to have a place where messages are going to be stored before been submitted to the SMSC.
 | Messages are stored in a broker in ``naz``.
 But whereas other smpp clients force you to use a particular queue/broker implementation(redis, rabbitMQ, kafka,, AWS SQS etc), ``naz`` is broker agnostic.
 | ``naz`` will happily use any queue/broker so long as its implementation in software satisfies ``naz``'s `broker interface <https://komuw.github.io/naz/broker.html#naz.broker.BaseBroker>`_
 | For this demo we will use redis as our broker of choice.
-So lets start a redis server, we will use docker for that;
+We will use docker to start a redis server;

 .. code-block:: bash